Dieblitzen/AIR-Project/pixor/PIXOR_README.md

 * `std`: standard deviation of images

-#Training
+# Training

 The `network.py` file is used to train the model.
+To train run:

 ```
 `python network.py --gpu [how to run] --num_epochs [number of epochs to train] --batch_size [training batch size] --logfile_name [file to save logging info] --tile_size [size of tile images] --data_path [path to data folder] --num_classes [number of building classes]`